 Since the kitchen is one of the most humid parts of the house, using an extractor fan is not enough.
 You also don’t want to produce excessive humidity while you cook.
 Whenever possible, cover your pots and pans.

 Oh, and leave your extractor fan running even when you’ve already plated and served dinner.
 After it goes for about 10 minutes, you can be sure that the humidity in your kitchen is well under control.

 Vent Your Dryer

-Down in your laundry room, your dryer could be contributing to your humidity problem each time you run a load if the unit isn’t vented correctly.
-A well-vented dryer will also make less noise when it’s on, not to mention it’s less likely to release dangerous fumes.
+Down in your laundry room, your dryer could contribute to your humidity problem if the unit isn’t vented correctly each time you run a load.
+A well-vented dryer will also make less noise when it’s on and less likely to release dangerous fumes.

 You can’t remove every trace of humidity in your home.
 But by making a few easy lifestyle shifts, you can reduce the amount of humid air and control condensation.
 Best of luck!